Loopring/protocols/packages/loopring_v3/DESIGN.md

 - The rings always contain the predetermined number of orders

 We have 5 circuits:
-- Trade (aka Settlement)
+- Rring Settlement (aka Trade)
 - Deposit
-- Off-chain withdraw
+- Off-chain withdrawal
-- On-chain withdraw
+- On-chain withdrawal
-- Cancel
+- Order Cancellation

-Circuits with and without on-chain data availability are available.
-We also support a couple of different block sizes for each circuit type to reduce the proving time with otherwise padded large blocks (or long delays until the block can be completely filled).
+Circuits with and without on-chain data-availability are available.
+We also support a couple of different block sizes for each circuit type to reduce the proving time without pading too many non-op works (or long delays until the block can be completely filled).

 ### Committing and Verifying Blocks On-chain